-A new report by independent think tank Climate Energy Finance (CEF) finds that carbon border tariffs in international trade are urgently required to put a price on the carbon emissions embedded in the production of industrial commodities such as iron and steel, aluminium and cement, which make up 15% of global emissions.
-The historic market failure to price carbon has led to the climate crisis.
+A new report released today by independent Australian think tank Climate Energy Finance (CEF) finds that carbon border tariffs in international trade are urgently required to put a price on the carbon emissions embedded in the production and export of industrial commodities such as iron and steel, aluminium and cement, which make up 15% of global emissions.
+This will help correct the historic market failure to price carbon that has led to the climate crisis, and support global emissions reduction goals.
+Critically, it will shift investment from fossil fuels into clean energy and the production of 'green' industrial commodities.

-Unlike the erratically-applied, economically-destructive and investment-deterring tariffs imposed by the US, targeted carbon border adjustment mechanisms (CBAMs) drive investment into the green transformation of energy systems and industrial bases - including Australia's.
-This in turn underpins our future economic resilience, prosperity and energy security as the world economy approaches net zero.
+Unlike the erratically-applied, economically and industrially-destructive and investment-deterring tariffs imposed across the board by the US, carbon border adjustment mechanisms (CBAMs) drive the green transformation of countries' energy systems and industrial bases, building co-operation with the European Union's (EU) tariff and expanding ambition to jointly price carbon and solve the global climate crisis.
+This in turn underpins nations' economic resilience, prosperity and energy security as the world economy moves towards net zero, accelerated by rapid clean technology developments and enhanced clean energy tech economics as prices fall.

-On 1 June 2025, newly re-elected Energy Minister Chris Bowen flagged that Australia is considering imposing a CBAM on imports such as cement and steel.
-The CEF report 'A Price on Carbon: Building Towards an Asian CBAM', argues that:
+On 1 June 2025, newly re-elected Australian Energy Minister Chris Bowen flagged that Australia is considering imposing a CBAM on imports such as cement and steel.
+The CEF report 'A Price on Carbon: Building Towards an Asian CBAM' argues that:

-- There should be a focus on pricing carbon in regional trade involving China, Australia, Japan, Singapore and South Korea via an Asian CBAM, extending the European Union CBAM. - The Australian government should lead on advocating for and facilitating the Asian CBAM as it bids to host the international climate summit COP31 in late 2026. - An Asian CBAM is key to driving the development of a green commodities industry in Australia, including green iron, which has potential to deliver Australia a multi-hundred billion dollar economic boost.
+- Pricing carbon in international trade is the single most effective measure to enable the transformation to a decarbonised global economy via the least-cost pathway - There should be an initial focus on pricing carbon in regional trade involving China, Australia, Japan, South Korea and Singapore via an Asian CBAM, extending the EU CBAM. - China, as the world leader in decarbonisation and in the production of steel, aluminum and cement, is a critical player.
+The Australian government should lead on advocating for and facilitating the Asian CBAM as it bids to host the international climate summit COP31 in late 2026.